An Efficient Radar Receiver for OFDM-based Joint Radar and Communication Systems: Simulation Results and Discussion

-We evaluate the performance of the radar estimate in the 77~GHz \gls{ISM} band for a total bandwidth of B = 491,52~MHz using the proposed algorithms.
-The simulation parameters are inspired from the 5G New Radio (NR) specifications~\cite{5GNRUE}, and are summarized in \mbox{Tab. \ref{simulation_parameters}}.
+We evaluate the performance of the radar estimate in the \gls{ISM} band of 77~GHz for a total bandwidth of $B$ = 491,52~MHz using the proposed algorithms.
+The simulation parameters are inspired from the 5G New Radio (NR) specifications~\cite{5GNRUE}, and are summarized in \mbox{Table \ref{simulation_parameters}}.
 In 5G NR, each frame duration is 10~ms, corresponding to 10 subframes.
 The 240~KHz subcarrier spacing configuration contains 16 slots per subframe and 14~\gls{OFDM} symbols by slot.
-Consequenty, this gives a total of 2240 OFDM symbols per frame with \mbox{$T_{cp} = 7\% \times T$} (normal \gls{CP}).
-This \gls{CP} length is very small and can allow the radar to achieve only up to \mbox{$d_{max}$ = 43.73~m}.
-For the purposes of our simulation, we have considered 4 slots per subframe along with a \gls{CP} such that \mbox{$T_{cp} = 25\% \times T$}, which results in a total of 560 OFDM symbols per frame and \mbox{$d_{max}$ = 156.25~m}.
-In our simulations we are assuming that all the $N$ \gls{OFDM} subcarriers carry useful information except the first \gls{OFDM} symbol of each frame, which contains block-type pilots for channel estimation at the communication receiver Rx.
-We also assume that the multipath channel has long coherence time, which makes it unchanged during the transmission of an \gls{OFDM} frame.
+Consequenty, this gives a total of 2,240 OFDM symbols per frame with \mbox{$T_{cp} = 7\% \times T$} (normal \gls{CP}).
+This \gls{CP} length is very small and can allow the radar to achieve only up to the coverage of \mbox{$d_{max}$ = 43.73~m}.
+For the simplicity of our simulations, we stipulate 4 slots per subframe along with a \gls{CP} such that \mbox{$T_{cp} = 25\% \times T$}, which results in a total of 560 OFDM symbols per frame and \mbox{$d_{max}$ = 156.25~m}.
+In our simulations, we are assuming that all $N$ \gls{OFDM} subcarriers carry useful information except the first \gls{OFDM} symbol of each frame, which contains block-type pilots for channel estimation at the communication receiver.
+We also assume that the multipath channel has sufficiently long coherence time, which makes it unchanged during the transmission of an \gls{OFDM} frame.
 The radar cross section is assumed to be unity.
-For the sake of simplicity we set $N'$ and $M'$ equal to $N$ and $M$ respectively.
-With \mbox{$N$ = 2048} and $M$ = 560.
-A Hamming window is used as the window function in Eq. (\ref{periodogram}).
+For the sake of simplicity, we further set $N'$ and $M'$ to be $N$ and $M$, respectively.
+With \mbox{$N$ = 2,048} and $M$ = 560.
+A Hamming window is used as the window function in (\ref{periodogram}).
 This configuration allows us to achieve a range resolution of 30.52 cm and a velocity resolution of 0.67 m/s.
 Such a radar can distinguish very close targets in terms of ranges and velocities.
-Thus, a good parameterization of the radar and wave characteristics is very crucial to achieve a good targets detection performance.
+Thus, a good parameterization of the radar and wave characteristics is crucial to achieve good target detection performance.